h06e/Heco/README.md

 Please note that this project may be phased out in favor of a newer Julia-based code currently under development at LMA.
 Contributions are still welcome during this transition period.

----

-Would you like me to help format a `CITATION.bib` file for the references you want to include?